 ITERA Case Study Competition

 The annual ITERA Case Study Competition presents teams of students with a hypothetical, but realistic, telecommunications problem.
-They are called upon to integrate their technical knowledge and problem-solving expertise to craft a solution to meet that problem.
-The two-part competition requires the teams to begin by preparing a written response to the case.
-The written responses are evaluated blindly by a set of industry and professional judges.
-The best written response teams are then invited to present to a second panel of industry and professional judges at the annual ITERA Conference.
+They are called upon to integrate their technical knowledge and problem-solving expertise to craft a solution to that problem.
+The two-part competition requires the teams to begin by preparing a written solution to the case.
+The written solutions are evaluated blindly by a set of industry and professional judges.
+The teams with the best-written response are then invited to make an oral presentation to a second panel of judges at the annual ITERA Conference.

 - Reminder: Teams should ensure that the submission follows the “ITERA Case Study Competition and Rules” instructions on page four of the Case Study.